-English Composition 5-6 HSDP 412 Non-Fee/High School Credit Only tion HSDP 448 Non-Fee/High School Credit Only
+English Composition 5-6 HSDP 412 Non-Fee/High School Credit Only

 This two semester course is designed to improve written language skills in real communication situations.
 Includes informative, narrative, descriptive, and persuasive writing.
 The students will demonstrate these writing skills through forms, letters, reports, essays and other types of written communication.
 (FT)